Sundin/mediawiki-docker/README.md

 ## Hosting on AWS EC2

 See [the EC2 instructions](/ec2.md) for details on how to get your MediaWiki instance running on EC2.

+## Troubleshooting

+If you get errors like the following: `Fatal error: Uncaught Error: Call to a member function getCode() on null in /var/www/html/includes/user/User.php:1737`, try to restore your database to an earlier backup.

 ## Acknowledgments